vuejs/v2.vuejs.org/src/guide/ssr.md

 var lru = require('lru-cache')

 var renderer = createRenderer({
-  cache: lru({
+  cache: lru(1000)
-    max: 10000000,
-    length: function (n, key) {
-      return n.length
-    }
 })
-})
 ```

-That will cache up to 10 million characters of HTML (10MB assuming 1 byte per character).
-See [the lru-cache options](https://github.com/isaacs/node-lru-cache#options) for other configurations.
+That will cache up to 1000 unique renders.
+For other configurations that more closely align to memory usage, see [the lru-cache options](https://github.com/isaacs/node-lru-cache#options).

 Then for components you want to cache, you must provide them with: